Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/lab-dns.md

 >DNS record management is performed automatically by Lab Management.
 You should use the **/DNS** command only in the following situations:
 >
 >-   You change the account under which Visual Studio Team Foundation Server (TFS) runs.
->-   You move a team project collection from one instance of Team Foundation Server to another.
+>-   You move a project collection from one instance of Team Foundation Server to another.
 >
 >In both these cases, the DNS records that were created by using the old TFS service account have to be removed, and then the same DNS records have to be re-created by using the new TFS service account.
 If these steps are not performed in the previous scenarios, the new TFS service account will not be able to perform automatic management of those DNS records.
 As a result, users will not be able connect to virtual environments.